-With President Barak Obama’s signature last week, a bill delaying the DTV transition till June 12 became the law of the land, setting off a flurry of FCC activity responding to the delay.
+With President Barak Obama’s signature last week, a bill delaying the DTV transition till June 12 became the law of the land, setting off a flurry of FCC activity responding to delay.

 The list of conditions was extensive and included items such as providing local call or toll-free telephone assistance to viewers with engineering support, and establishing walk-in centers to help viewers.
 The commission gave theses stations until the end of the business day on Feb.
 13 to certify they were meeting all of the conditions.
 Late on Feb.
 13, the commission released the results of this hurry-up certification procedure.

 Of the stations originally not granted permission to proceed with the transition, 53 certified compliance and were given the nod to transition; 10 submitted “alternate showings,” which were to be reviewed by the agency’s Media Bureau; and 43 withdrew their transition requests.
-In releasing the list, the commission noted that the discrepancy between the 123 stations identified initially and the 106 dealt with in the notice resulted from “technical corrections” made to the original list after its publication.
+In releasing list, the commission noted that the discrepancy between the 123 stations identified initially and the 106 dealt with in the notice resulted from “technical corrections” made to the original list after its publication.

 At the core of the commission’s last-minute efforts was an attempt to ensure that at least one affiliate of the major networks — ABC, CBS, Fox and NBC — stayed on the air in each market to provide over-the-air viewers who had not prepared for the transition with access to local news and emergency information.
 According to the commission, many markets had at least one station planning to keep its analog transmitter operating until the new deadline.
 In those markets that didn’t, the commission tried to meet its goal by ensuring one affiliate provided “enhanced analog nightlight” service providing programming with a minimum of local news and emergency information.